TheAlgorithms/Julia/CONTRIBUTING.md

 1. Improve its efficiency (speed, allocations, accuracy)
 1. Provide a significant variation of the available algorithm(s), especially if historically or algorithmically relevant or innovative

-We invite contributors to detail those improvements in the PR and in the documentation of the new function/method.
+We invite our contributors to detail those improvements in the PR and the documentation of the new function.

 ### Adding a new algorithm

 New contributors should only have one PR per algorithm.
-We assume you have basic knowledge using the [Git](https://git-scm.org) software.
+We assume you have basic knowledge using the [Git](https://git-scm.org) software.\
 To get started, [fork](https://help.github.com/articles/fork-a-repo) this repository, then clone the repository through Git.

 ```